DAP-Lab/hindustani_raga_dataset_processing/README.md

 ```
 ### Downloading the data

 You can download the videos for all singers and all views from [Download Videos](https://tinyurl.com/bdneucxu).
+Note that you do NOT need the video mp4 files for the rest of the processing in this repository because we provide the pre-processed source separated audio and openpose/videopose output in the following link.

 Download the pre-processed audio and video data from [Data Archiving Project](http://tinyurl.com/3ykadrm5)